-The inductor and capacitor selected for the output filter must be such that the double pole of Equation 3 is located no higher than 1/30th of operating frequency.
+The inductor and capacitor selected for the output filter must be such that the double pole of Equation 3 is located no higher than 1/30 of operating frequency.
 Choose very small output capacitance leads to relative high frequency L-C double pole which allows that overall loop gain stays high until the L-C double frequency.
-Given the zero from the internal ripple generation network is relative high frequency as well, the loop with very small output capacitance may have too high crossover frequency which is not desired.
-Use 表 7-2 to help locate the internal zero based on the selected switching frequency.
+Given the zero from the internal ripple generation network is relatively high frequency as well, the loop with very small output capacitance can have too high of crossover frequency which is not desired.
+Use Table 7-2 to help locate the internal zero based on the selected switching frequency.

+Table 7-2.
+Locating the zero

-SWITCHING FREQUENCIES (f SW ) (kHz) ZERO (f z ) LOCATION (kHz)
+SWITCHING FREQUENCIES (f SW ) (kHz) ZERO (f Z ) LOCATION (kHz)

 600 84.5

 800 84.5

 1000 106

-表 7-2.
+Table 7-2.
 Locating the Zero

-In general, where reasonable (or smaller) output capacitance is desired, output ripple requirement and load transient requirement can be used to determine the necessary output capacitance for stable operation.
+In general, where reasonable (or smaller) output capacitance is desired, the output ripple requirement and load transient requirement can be used to determine the necessary output capacitance for stable operation.

-For the maximum output capacitance recommendation, select the inductor and capacitor values so that the L-C double pole frequency is no less than 1/100th of operating frequency.
+For the maximum output capacitance recommendation, select the inductor and capacitor values so that the L-C double pole frequency is no less than 1/100 of operating frequency.
 With this starting point, verify the small signal response on the board using the following one criteria: